ebi-gene-expression-group/ingest-tracker/README.md

 #### Deployment
 A git push triggers Jenkins run.
 Runs are also schedules 3 per day to update the sheet.
 A dev sheet is used for local development at `https://docs.google.com/spreadsheets/d/13gxKodyl-zJTeyCxXtxdw_rp60WJHMcHLtZhxhg5opo/edit#gid=1140221211`

+Before starting you require various configuration files in `app/etc`.
+These allow db connections, navigation of paths on nfs and permissions for google sheet writing.

 #### State definitions